google/blockly-samples/codelabs/getting_started/getting_started.md

 ### What is Blockly?

 Blockly is a library for building block programming apps.

 Block programming allows users to create scripts and programs by using visual blocks, even if they do not know any programming language.

 Blockly includes everything you need for defining and rendering blocks in a drag-n-drop editor.
 Each block represents a chunk of code that can be easily stacked and translated into code.
-It can be used to let users customize components and add behaviors to parts of the app.

 ### What you'll build